Why Homeschool Organization is So Important!

 #2 The Binder System

-I’ve touched on some simple morning solutions so far, but now it’s time to get a little more serious.
-Pacing guides, attendance records, answer keys, and schedules all need a happy place to live and a 3 ring binder is the perfect solution!
-When we first started homeschooling, I had absolutely no idea what I was doing and it took me some time to get a good rhythm down.
-However, the organization just wasn’t there.
-I needed something functional and simple.
+When I first started homeschooling, I had absolutely no idea what I was doing and it took me some time to get a good rhythm down.
+The organization just wasn’t there.
+I was in need of something functional and simple.

 Current semester schedules in the outside sleeves for quick and easy access